behroozkhorashadi/remember-commands/remember/README.md

 ```

 For Zsh all you have to do is add ```setopt SHARE_HISTORY``` to your .zshrc file.
-You will probably also want to have your history HISTORYSIZE and ... set to larger than the defualt 1000.
+You will probably also want to have your history HISTORYSIZE and SAVEHIST set to larger than the defualt 1000.
 My .zshrc is as follows:
 ```
 setopt SHARE_HISTORY
 HISTFILE=~/.histfile